How to you celebrate your birthday after your relationship falls apart? It’s not a riddle, unfortunately. It’s your life.

 1. Spirit Blossoms – Let yourself cry, because breakups are sad

 Don’t try to move on too quickly.
-A lot of post-relationship advice is about overcoming depression after a breakup, but you can’t rush the healing process.
+A lot of post-relationship advice is about surviving after a breakup, but you can’t rush the healing process.
 Give yourself time to heal and grieve the end of your relationship.
 Allow yourself not to have a happy birthday this year, because you’re heartbroken.
 Even if you wanted the relationship to end, you’ve still lost someone you care about.

 Here’s an unusual tip for having a happy birthday after a breakup: let yourself have a sad day.
 Give yourself the gift of self-acceptance, surrender, and patience.
 Give yourself the gift of time to heal and move forward into a new season of your life slowly, at your own pace.